grails/grails-functional-tests-v2/README.md

 	./gradlew testSingleRunApp

-Where "RunApp" above is the test name
+Where "RunApp" above is the test name.

+Tests can also be run from the IDE.
+Just generate Eclipse or Intellij project files:

+	./gradlew eclipse
+	./gradlew idea

+Import the project into your IDE and run the specs directly.